RyanHipkiss/fm-player-comparison/README.md

-# fm-player-comparison
+# FM Player Comparison

+## Overview

-A Player Comparison Tool built using Python, to determine the best signings to make
+A tool to compare players in a given data set, and determine the best signings to make for each position - based on the designated tactic.